AloneGu/nn_lib_benchmark/README.md

   [TL] FlattenLayer model/flatten: 2304
   [TL] DenseLayer  model/d1relu: 512 relu
   [TL] DenseLayer  model/output: 10 identity
-2017-09-22 17:39:11.667582: W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use SSE4.1 instructions, but these are available on your machine and could speed up CPU computations.
-2017-09-22 17:39:11.667608: W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use SSE4.2 instructions, but these are available on your machine and could speed up CPU computations.
-2017-09-22 17:39:11.667632: W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use AVX instructions, but these are available on your machine and could speed up CPU computations. layer   0: model/cnn1/Relu:0    (?, 32, 32, 32)    float32 layer   1: model/cnn2/Relu:0    (?, 30, 30, 32)    float32
+  layer   0: model/cnn1/Relu:0    (?, 32, 32, 32)    float32
+  layer   1: model/cnn2/Relu:0    (?, 30, 30, 32)    float32
   layer   2: model/pool1:0        (?, 15, 15, 32)    float32